New trade statistics: trade development after the US increased tariffs

 Published: 26 Nov 2025

-US trade in goods has slowed down since the US new tariffs were introduced.
+US trade in goods has slowed since the new US tariffs were introduced.
 At the same time, there has been no major increase in imports from China to the EU.
-Follow statistics on important trade flows on our web – with updates every month.
+Follow statistics on important trade flows on our website – with updates every month.

-Do you want to keep a close eye on how trade flows develop?
-Follow the National Board of Trade´s new statistics.
-Here you will find the most relevant and up-to-date graphs of trade in goods for the EU and the US, as well as imports to the EU and Germany from China – all in one place.
+Do you want to keep up-to-date on changes in trade flows?
+The National Board of Trade´s new statistics show the most relevant and up-to-date graphs of trade in goods for the EU and the US, as well as imports to the EU and Germany from China – all in one place.
 The statistics are updated every month.

 No dramatic change in trade with China

-One important observation we make is that in the second and third quarters (Q2 and Q3, April–September), there has been no major increase in imports from China to the EU.
-This holds true whether one compares with the corresponding period in 2024 or with January–March 2025.
+One important observation is that in the second and third quarters (Q2 and Q3, April–September), there has been no major increase in imports from China to the EU.
+This holds true whether compared with the corresponding period in 2024 or with January–March 2025.

 US goods exports have shown a downward trend since the tariffs were introduced, but remain higher during the period April–August 2025 compared with the same period in 2024.